DevExpress/SalesViewer/README.md

 ng build
 ```

 The build artifacts will be stored in the `dist/` directory.
-Run the previous command with the `-prod` flag to get the production build.
+Run the previous command with the `--prod` flag to get the production build.

+## Live Example
+A live example is available at [https://devexpress.github.io/SalesViewer/](https://devexpress.github.io/SalesViewer/).